philterd/philter/docs/docs/redaction/legal_holds.md

 **The general rule:** a legal obligation to preserve evidence takes precedence over a data subject's right to erasure.
 GDPR Art.
 17(3)(b) explicitly carves out retention "for the establishment, exercise or defence of legal claims."
 When a legal hold is active, the evidence must be preserved regardless of an erasure request, and that preserved status should be communicated to the data subject together with the legal basis.

-**When no hold is active:** ledger entries are removable via the standard purge or delete paths.
-Fulfilling a GDPR erasure request is straightforward: delete the relevant document chains or purge the user's entire ledger.
+**When no hold is active:** ledger entries are removable via the standard purge or delete paths, so an erasure request is fulfilled by deleting the relevant document chains or purging the user's entire ledger.
+Both require an **administrator** and `LEDGER_DELETION_ENABLED=true`, which is `false` by default.
+Confirm your deployment has deletion enabled before committing to an erasure timeline, because a deployment that has not opted in has no way to erase ledger entries through Philter.

 **When a hold is active:** a deletion or purge attempt returns HTTP 423, which is the signal that evidence is preserved under hold.
 Your process should:
 1. Inform the data subject that erasure is temporarily deferred under a legal hold.